iotaledger/one-click-tangle/tutorial-private-tangle.md

 The Hornet Dashboard (available through HTTP port `8081`) also comes in handy as a way to monitor and ensure that your Private Tangle Nodes are in sync and performing on a good fashion.

-The summary of containers running and ports exposed is as follows:
+The summary of containers that shall be running and ports exposed is as follows:

 | Component           | Container name    | Ports exposed                    |
 | ------------------- | ----------------- | :------------------------------- |